ika-rwth-aachen/agent-model-integration/Documentation/CMP_Phase1_Analyze.md

-## OsiPedestrian: Credible Modelling Process
+## ika-driver: Credible Modelling Process
-This Document is based on the Credible Modelling Process (CMP) and fills it from the perspective of the OsiPedestrian.
+This Document is based on the Credible Modelling Process (CMP) and fills it from the perspective of the ika-driver model.
 The process description can be found [here](https://gitlab.sl4to5.de/deliverables/credible-simulation-process/credible-simulation-process/-/blob/0182678762e6e3f9910246913259ae5c9fa7313b/credible_simulation_process.md#introduction).

 ### ToDo / übergreifende Punkte:
 * [ ] Dummy